 What do we mean by pigmentation?

 Skin colour is determined by a pigment (melanin) made by specialised cells in the skin (melanocytes).
-The amount and type of melanin determines a person’s skin colour – or skin pigmentation.
+The amount and type of melanin determine a person’s skin colour – or skin pigmentation.

 Pigmentation is the colouring of a person’s skin.
 When a person is healthy, his or her skin will appear normal in colour.
 In the case of illness or injury, the person’s skin may change colour, becoming darker (hyperpigmentation) or lighter (hypopigmentation).